arhizome/reading/Deleuze_Nietzsche_and_Philosophy.md

 "__All instincts that do not discharge themselves outwardly turn inward__ - that is what I call the internalisation of man . . . that is the origin of the 'bad conscience' " (GM II16 pp. 84-5).

+p131

+The Christian-priest brings bad conscience out of its raw animal state, he presides over the internalisation of pain. __The doctor-priest heals pain by infecting the wound.
+The artist-priest raises bad conscience to its superior form: pain__, the consequence of a sin.

+the __priest alters the direction of ressentiment__" (GM III 15 p.
+127).

+p132

+Christianity does sound a new note.
+It is not content to complete ressentiment, it changes its direction.
+It imposes the new invention, bad conscience.
+But, once again, it should not be thought that the new direction of ressentiment in bad conscience is opposed to the first direction.
+Once again, we are merely concerned with an additional temptation, an additional seduction. __Ressentiment said "it is your fault", bad conscience says "it is my fault".
+But ressentiment is really only appeased when its contagion is spread.__

+__It is not enough for it to accuse, the accused must feel guilty.__

+everything active in life develops this same feeling of guilt.
+And these are the only preconditions for the priest's power: __by nature the priest is the one who makes himself master of those who suffer__ (GM III 15).

+__the priest always acts through fiction.__

 p15 Abbreviations of Nietzsche's Works p214 Notes